MyEtherWallet/knowledge-base-v3/content/FAQ/what-happens-if-myetherwallet-goes-down.md

 /*
-Title: What happens if your site goes down?
+Title: What happens if MyEtherWallet goes down?
-Sort: 2
+Sort: 18
 */

 MyEtherWallet is not a web wallet.
 You don't have a login, and nothing ever gets saved to our servers.
 It is simply an interface that allows you to interact with the blockchain.